Magnetization transfer explains most of the $T_1$ variability in the MRI literature: Conclusion

 This paper provides a comprehensive comparison of established $T_1$-mapping methods and identifies the relaxation model as the principal bottleneck on the road to quantitative biomarkers.
 The presented findings suggest that a separation of the individual relaxation mechanisms, as performed in quantitative MT, is necessary to quantify longitudinal relaxation without major dependencies on implementation details.
-However, it is noted that any model entails simplifications, especially considering the complexity of biological tissue.
-Further research is needed to identify adequate compromises between model complexity and method-dependent bias.